Oklahoma's Calcaterra retires after concussions

 Philippians 1:6 pic.twitter.com/OmOlUsLiMV

-Calcaterra earned first-team All-Big 12 honors in 2018 after recording 26 receptions for 396 yards and six touchdowns, starting 11 games.
+He earned first-team All-Big 12 honors in 2018 after recording 26 receptions for 396 yards and six touchdowns while starting 11 games.
 He was an honorable mention All-Big 12 selection as a freshman in 2017.
-Before this season, he appeared fourth on Mel Kiper's list of top non-senior tight ends for the 2020 NFL Draft.
+Before this season, he was fourth on Mel Kiper Jr.'s list of top non-senior tight ends for the 2020 NFL draft.

-Calcaterra said he's on track to graduate from Oklahoma in May and plans to return home to California.
+Calcaterra said he is on track to graduate from Oklahoma in May and plans to return home to California.
 He intends to pursue a career as a firefighter.

 "I gave everything I had to this team and this game," Calcaterra said.
 "I'd like to think it might have caused an impact on this university, this football program and all the people around me."